 The capability of time scale (time line), available on Google Earth 4, is useful for viewing the movement of clouds as animation.
 The following link provides images of the latest 24 hours to be viewed as animation.
 It is, however, not likely to be viewed smoothly due to the size of sequence images, so you should, as much as possible, to use Regional Magnified Images and use Google Earth animations therein.

-Information about currently active typhoons is overlayed on the latest satellite images of Himawari-6 (MTSAT-1R).
+Information about currently active typhoons is overlayed on the latest "Himawari" satellite images.
 Again the infrared channel 1 is the default visible background image with the update frequency of one hour.
 Typhoon information from Japan Meteorological Agency is updated every three hours.

 If you would like to try animation (timeline), which is one of the capabilities appeared on Google Earth 4, you can try the following link.
 I would recommend more to try the link in "Past Tropical Cyclone Information" just below (September 14, 2006).